 3 Credit Utilization Tips To Help Your Credit Score Skyrocket

+As a consumer, you need to have the right credit tips so you have a better understanding of your creditworthiness.
 Your credit score is an important factor to look into when you purchase items through credit.
-As a consumer, you need to have a better understanding of your creditworthiness to have the ability to purchase both small-ticket and high-ticket items.
 Credit scores are calculated based on a variety of factors and the “credit utilization rate” is a significant part of such calculation.

 Credit utilization provides a picture of how much credit you are using in proportion to how much credit you have available.
 It can be calculated by taking the ratio of your overall credit card balances to your overall credit limit and multiplying it by a 100.
 Maximizing your credit utilization rate can affect your overall credit score as it is a significant factor used in credit scoring models.
 So how can you improve your credit score with properly managing credit utilization?